phil-r/want-to-build/README.md

 ## Not started

-This are the projects I haven't started working on
+These are the projects I haven't started working on

 ### YZtesting